akasha/akasha/README.md

   report errors when incorrect values are supplied.
 * Several other minor usability improvements, particularly with respect to union types.

+One of the greatest advantages of WebTack is the ability to quickly generate API for new specifications.
+First you run a single command to register the spec url, extracting the WebIDL from the specification and extract the documentation from MDN.
+Then you run a second command to regenerate the java library.

 ### The Now

 Experiments with WebTack are ongoing but so far the experiments have largely proved successful.
 Several web apps